-If your business is in a high growth industry or needs significant startup costs/investment then a corporation is the right choice for your business.
-Most investors would like to invest in corporations as these entities are considered as proven entities and legally, it is easier to invest in corporations for the investors.
-Also, if you are considering going to the public in the long-term then you should consider forming a corporation.
+If your business is in a high-growth industry or needs significant startup costs/investment then a corporation is the right choice for your business.
+Most investors would like to invest in corporations as these entities are considered proven entities and legally, it is easier to invest in corporations for the investors.
+Also, if you are considering going to the public in the long term then you should consider forming a corporation.

 After you decide the best structure for your business, go to the IRS website, get your EIN, and then register with the Pennsylvania Department of State (unless you are starting a sole proprietorship).

 We are here to help!